Zach LaVine won’t travel with Team USA to Tokyo yet after going into safety protocols

 However, LaVine hasn’t been ruled out for the games, and the team said in a statement that they expect the 2021 All-Star to join the team later in the week.

-The guard will represent the United States for the first time on the Olympics stage in 2021 and was doing well in pre-Olympic exhibition games in Las Vegas.
-LaVine played on Sunday night in the team’s final tune-up before the Tokyo games, scoring 13 points with two rebounds and two assists in just under 22 minutes of play.
+The guard will represent the United States for the first time on the Olympics stage in 2021 and was doing well in the pre-Olympic exhibition games in Las Vegas.
+LaVine played on Sunday night in the team’s final tune-up before the Tokyo games against Spain, scoring 13 points with two rebounds and two assists in just under 22 minutes of play.

-Team USA will open Group A play on Sunday against France at 7 AM CST.
+Team USA will open Group A play on Sunday against France at 7 AM CST in Saitama, Japan.